-Human breast milk microbiome changes over timeJanuary 28th, 2013 in Health /
+Human breast milk microbiome changes over timeJanuary 28, 2013 in Medicine & Health / Health

 (HealthDay)—The microbiome of breast milk is influenced by many factors, including maternal weight and how the baby was delivered, according to research published in the American Journal of Clinical Nutrition.